 Nothing says romance quite like chocolate and wine.
 However, a bad pairing of the two can be cringe-worthy.
-Just in time for Valentine’s Day, this guide will ensure you don’t make any pairing faux pas.
+Just in time for the Holiday Season where chocolate abounds, this guide will ensure you don’t make any pairing faux pas.

-First things first: Wine tastes bitter if it is less sweet than the chocolate you are eating it with.
+First things first – Wine tastes bitter if it’s less sweet than the chocolate you are eating it with.
 In order to avoid a bitter flavor combination, it is important that the wine be as sweet (or sweeter) than the chocolate!

 Another general rule is that the darker the chocolate, the darker the wine.
 So, reds are ideal for dark chocolate.
 That being said, wines with soft, rounded tannins pair better with chocolate, so avoid heavily tannic reds, even with a bittersweet dark chocolate.